jedwood/express-for-APIs/README.md

 ### express-mongoose

 I'm generally not a flow control library guy.
 I guess I've just gotten used to callbacks.
-That said, it's worth condidering [express-mongoose](https://github.com/LearnBoost/express-mongoose) as a nice way of cleaning things up.
-It allows you to pass a Mongoose Query or Promise to `res.send` instead of writing out the full callback.
+That said, it's worth considering [express-mongoose](https://github.com/LearnBoost/express-mongoose) as a nice way of cleaning things up.
+It allows you to pass a Mongoose Query or Promise object to `res.send` instead of writing out the full callback.
 That means a method that requires two separate Mongoose calls can be condensed to this:

         app.get('/pets', function(req, res) {
           res.send({cats: Cat.find(), dogs: Dog.find()});
         });

-The fact that it supports Promises is important to keep in mind, because it means you can create some fairly complex async stuff in your Mongoose models that return a Promise, and keep the top layer routing/sending code really tidy.
+The fact that it supports Promises is important to keep in mind, because it means you can create some fairly complex async stuff in your Mongoose models, and as long as it returns a Promise you keep the top layer routing/sending code really tidy.

 ### Mongoose Transforms

-I often find myself wanting to "hide" certain properties of objects before they get sent across the wire.
-Mongoose has a great mechanism for this via  `toObject` and `toJson` Transforms.
+I often find myself wanting to hide certain properties before they get sent across the wire.
+Mongoose has a great mechanism for doing this at the model level via  `toObject` and `toJson` Transforms.
 Here's an example [from the docs](http://mongoosejs.com/docs/api.html#document_Document-toObject):

         schema.options.toObject.transform = function (doc, ret, options) {
           return { movie: ret.name }